Sign up to our Newsletter

 Failing anything is never a good feeling, and failing can often make us insecure and question our abilities.

 However, don’t worry too much!
 Your journey to becoming a practicing lawyer is not over.
-Just like with the LSAT, retaking the bar exam is a possibility.
+Just like with the LSAT, retaking the bar exam is always an option.

 If you didn't pass the bar exam, there are several things you can do to regroup and move ahead in preparation for a bar exam retake.
 Explore different options to refocus and keep progressing.